 Use Form 6781, Gains and Losses From Section 1256 Contracts and Straddles, to report gains and losses from section 1256 contracts and straddles.

 Use Form 8824, Like-Kind Exchanges, if the corporation made one or more "like-kind" exchanges.
 A like-kind exchange occurs when the corporation exchanges business or investment property for property of a like kind.
-For exchanges of capital assets, include the gain or (loss) from Form 8824, if any, on line 3 or line 9.
+For exchanges of capital assets, include the gain or (loss) from Form 8824, if any, on line 3 or line 9 of Schedule D (Form 1120).